Camera Protocol

 In addition, some cameras can capture images in any mode but with different resolutions.
 For example, a 20 megapixel camera would take a full resolution image when set to CAMERA_MODE_IMAGE but only at the current video resolution if it is set to CAMERA_MODE_VIDEO.

 To get the current mode, the GCS would send a MAV_CMD_REQUEST_MESSAGE command asking for CAMERA_SETTINGS.
+The current mode is the CAMERA_SETTINGS.mode_id field.
 The camera component will then respond with the COMMAND_ACK message containing a result.
 On success (COMMAND_ACK.result is MAV_RESULT_ACCEPTED) the camera must then send a CAMERA_SETTINGS message.
-The current mode is the CAMERA_SETTINGS.mode_id field.

 The sequence is shown below: